 A departure, then, from the conventional, but hardly a surprising one.
 Barocci’s etching is a response to the Counter-Reformation and the profound reorientation of European culture in the late sixteenth century.
 The Council of Trent, which spelled out widespread reforms within the Catholic Church, ended in 1653 with a session defining the role of the arts within the reformed community.
 The council fathers recognized that the arts, especially the visual arts, carry an emotive force that can support and may even transcend the power of the written word.
 Reformers like St. Charles Borromeo called for a new art that would be an equivalent of their theology, an art of clarity, simplicity, and truth, an effective stimulant to the prayer life of the

-Mary Podles is the retired curator of Renaissance and Baroque Art at the Walters Art Museum in Baltimore, Maryland.
-She and her husband Leon, a Touchstone senior editor, have six children.
-They live in Naples, Florida.
+Mary Elizabeth Podles is the retired curator of Renaissance and Baroque art at the Walters Art Museum in Baltimore, Maryland.
+She and her husband Leon, a Touchstone senior editor, have six children and live in Baltimore, Maryland.

 Get six issues (one year) of Touchstone PLUS full online access including pdf downloads for only $39.95.
 That's only $3.34 per month!

 Get a one-year full-access subscription to the Touchstone online archives for only $19.95.
 That's only $1.66 per month!

 Order Touchstone subscriptions in bulk and save $10 per sub!
 Each subscription includes 6 issues of Touchstone plus full online access to touchstonemag.com—including archives, videos, and pdf downloads of recent issues for only $29.95 each!
 Great for churches or study groups.

 Transactions will be processed on a secure server.